-AT&T also revealed that nearly 4 in 10 divers with smartphones use sacral media while driving.
+AT&T also revealed that nearly 4 in 10 drivers with smartphones use social media while driving.
 Facebook is the most common application used while driving, and one in seven smartphone users admit to using Twitter while behind the wheel.

 Here is a breakdown of smartphone activities people say they do while driving, as according to AT&T’s study:

 Shoot a video12%

 While texting is still the largest problem, it seems the true problem of distracted driving relates to anything related to a smartphone.

 As the rise of distracted driving accidents and fatalities continues to climb, both insurance companies and government are stepping in.
 As a result, car insurance prices for teens are higher and more restrictions are being placed on them.

 What is your state doing to prevent driving and texting?

 In an effort to discourage this deadly behavior, many states aim to punish distracted drivers.
 As of 2018, 46 states (and the District of Columbia) have made it totally illegal to text and drive.